Cameras and Lenses I Use for Architectural Photography

 - 35mm focal length is available

-- Can be used with the Cambo Actus and Fuji GFX 100S
+- Can be used with the Cambo Actus and Fuji GFX 100mp series cameras

 - Large image circle that allows significant camera movements, even on the GFX’s medium format sensor